8 Best Florida Springs for Scuba Diving (From a Local Diver)

 With my squad at the Rainbow River drop-off location.
 If you can find my aqua mask, you’ll see me!
 LOL!

-This is drift diving at its finest with visibility that can exceed 100 feet on any good day!
-You’ll see lush grass beds and all sorts of wildlife – turtles, fish, and maybe even an otter if you’re lucky.
+Visibility can exceed 100 feet on a good day.
+You’ll see lush grass beds, turtles, fish, and maybe even an otter if you’re lucky.

-6. Alexander Spring
+6. Alexander Springs

 a picture of me peeking through the small cavern in alexander springs